zuri-training/Team-29_PriceCompare/README.md

 ## Environment Setup

-Follow these commands to run the proect on your local machine :
+Follow these commands to run the project on your local machine :

 Clone the project
 ```